From Sega Retro

 The Nomad debuted on select test markets across North America in October 1995 for an asking price of US$179.
 It was a slow rollout at first, distributed in limited quantities until a wider release in early 1996.
 Though the handheld received praise from critics, sales were sluggish, even after a US$100 price drop in the months which followed.
 It was discontinued shortly after.
 Despite this, it is estimated that roughly one million Nomad units were sold.

-The Nomad never made it to other regions of the world, though there were plans to bring it to Europe.
+The Nomad never made it to Europe, though there were plans to bring it.

 The following Genesis titles are known to have difficulty with or not to work at all on the Nomad: